ObolNetwork/charon-distributed-validator-cluster/README.md

 <h1 align="center">Distributed Validator Cluster with Docker Compose</h1>

-This repo contains a [charon](https://github.com/ObolNetwork/charon) distributed validator cluster running using [docker-compose](https://docs.docker.com/compose/).
+This repo contains a [charon](https://github.com/ObolNetwork/charon) distributed validator cluster which can be run using [docker-compose](https://docs.docker.com/compose/).

 This repo aims to give users a feel for what a [Distributed Validator Cluster](https://docs.obol.tech/docs/int/key-concepts#distributed-validator-cluster) means in practice, and what the future of high-availability, fault-tolerant proof of stake validating deployments will look like.

 A distributed validator cluster is a docker-compose file with the following containers running:

-- Four Charon Distributed Validator clients
+- Six Charon Distributed Validator clients
 - One Lighthouse Validator client
-- Three Teku Validator Clients
+- Five Teku Validator Clients
 - Prometheus, Grafana and Jaeger clients for monitoring this cluster.

 ![Distributed Validator Cluster](DVCluster.png)

-In the future, this repo aims to contain compose files for every possible Execution, Beacon, and Validator client combination that is possible with DVT.
+In the future, this repo aims to contain compose files for every possible Execution, Beacon, and Validator client combinations that is possible with DVT.

 ## Quickstart